3top1a/Obsidian-History-Timelines/README.md

 image: image.png # Adds an image into the timeline, can be automaticaly fetched when using the Banner plugin
 title: Example title # Custom title, the note name is used when not provided
 type: period # Options: box, range, background, point
+group: example # You can group events together
 ```
 ``````